MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

 1. Launch a command line window or terminal with administrator/root/sudo privileges.

-1. In that window, use the CLI to configure a web node and compute node onto the same machine.
+1. In that window, use the CLI to configure a web node and compute node on the same machine.
    ```
+   # Check both node on one machine
    az ml admin node setup --onebox
-   #Check the node is now running
+   # Check the node is now running
    az ml admin node list
    ```